-PRINCIPLE 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent b.
+PRINCIPLE 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent a.
+Number of affiliations with trade and industry chambers/associations89 b.
 List the top 10 trade and industry chambers/associations (determined based on the total members of such body) the entity is a member of/affiliated to89